 This feature is particularly important to me because changing the sandpaper in my old sander was a nightmare.
 You should see the number of sheets I simply damaged because of this.
 Not mentioning the wasted time.
 So you’re saving money, time, and not stressing out because of silly little things like this.

 This is one of the best orbital sanders on the market.
 Solid, well made, and affordable.
 It will make your job easier and faster.
-It’ll make sanding large, flat furniture surfaces a breeze.
+It’ll make sanding large and flat furniture surfaces a breeze.
 But if you think it’s a bit too big for your needs, consider the

 Best detailing sander for furniture-